nanakamado7746/psobb-simplemaillog-addon/README.md

 # psobb-simplemaillog-addon
-This addon is saving received simple mails and viewing it to ui.
+This addon is saving received mail and viewing it to UI.

-Sent emails are not supported.
+Sent mail is not supported.